 Exploring Cambodia is not only about temples and pagodas.
 The country’s rich culture, humble people, and diverse cuisine are some of the highlights worth noting.
 The laid-back environment in the country makes it a perfect destination for those who love the outdoors.
 Go further afield and the rustic rural atmosphere will leave you a sensation of feeling humbled.

 If you’re a brown-complexioned, typical Asian-looking guy like me, many Cambodians will assume that you are a fellow national.
 It was a relief on my part because I achieved my goal of blending in with the crowd.
 Almost all Cambodians that I met on the road had a similar pattern of starting their conversation with me by speaking in vernacular first and will then be amazed when I speak no Khmer in return.
 They would likely say, “We look same-same!”

 The de facto currency in Cambodia is US Dollars.
 Although they have their own monetary unit, that is Cambodian Riel, all of the establishments accept both dollars and Riel.
 US $1 is equivalent to 4,000 Riel.
 If you are expecting a small odd change from the store, you will be given a value in Riel.
 Cash registers of stores also display the amount in both currencies.
 It would be easier for you to count your money.
 Oh, they don’t have coins by the way!

 Withdrawing cash is not an issue in the city.
 Banks such as SBC and Canadia Bank have ATMs dispersed at tourist areas.
-If your card has international capabilities (i.e. with Cirrus, Mastercard or Visa logo on the back, you can get cash from these machines.
+If your card has international capabilities (i.e. with Cirrus, Mastercard or Visa logo on the back), you can get cash from these machines.
 Credit cards are widely accepted in Siem Reap as well.